Download MP3 Audio Track

 “There can be no economy where there is no efficiency” (Benjamin Disraeli).

-I would suggest that the area where efficiency and good stewardship are most critical is the area of personal talents and abilities.
-Since these are intangible qualities, it may be harder to see them as “resources,” but that’s exactly what they are.
-Think, for example, about a trait like intelligence.
-The more intelligent a person is, the more that person should use his or her intelligence efficiently, that is, wasting as little of it as possible on unworthy pursuits.
-“Be pleased, O God, to grant unto me that great freedom of mind that will enable me to . . . manage the common affairs of life in such wise as not to misemploy or neglect the improvement of my talents” (Susanna Wesley).
+One place where efficiency and good stewardship are especially important is the realm of personal talents and abilities.
+Since these are intangible qualities, it may be harder to see them as “resources,” but that’s what they are.
+Think, for example, about something like intelligence.
+The more intelligent a person is, the more they should use their intelligence efficiently, wasting as little of it as possible on unworthy pursuits.
+Susanna Wesley wrote this prayer: “Be pleased, O God, to grant unto me that great freedom of mind that will enable me to . . . manage the common affairs of life in such wise as not to misemploy or neglect the improvement of my talents.”

 Working efficiently and effectively requires the old-fashioned quality of wisdom.
-There’s no shortcut to it — except our willingness to listen and learn from the wisdom of those who’ve gone before us.
+There’s no shortcut to it — except our willingness to listen and learn from the wisdom of those who’ve gone before.

-The thing to remember is that we’re only here for a short time.
-We have only a limited number of days to make the contribution that we were put here to make.
-And so it’s common sense, at the very least, to work as efficiently as we can.
-If by working efficiently, we can reach the end of our lives having done more good than by working any other way, that’s a pretty sound argument for learning how to be efficient.
+The thing to remember about efficiency is that we’re only in this world for a short time.
+Whatever contribution we want to make to the lives of those around us, we only have a limited number of days in which to make it.
+It’s common sense, then, to work as efficiently as we can.
+If by working efficiently, we can reach the end of our lives having done more good than by working any other way, that’s a powerful argument for learning how to be efficient.

 “The possession of efficiency — the power to do” (Nicholas Murray Butler).